zloishavrin/Easy-Wav2Lip/README.md

       * Git
       * ffmpeg, ffplay, ffprobe
       * Visual Studio Tools C++ module
-      * Cuda (Just having the latest Nvidia drivers will do this)
+      * Cuda (Just having the latest Nvidia drivers will do this, I have only tested 12.2)
 2. Run the following in your terminal:
 ```
 git clone https://github.com/anothermartz/Easy-Wav2Lip.git